Woman shot, killed in Fallbrook

 FALLBROOK - A woman was shot and killed in the early morning hours of Thursday, Nov.
 1 in Fallbrook, authorities said.

-According to sources at the scene, it is believed the woman was shot by someone she possibly knew who fled the scene and is not believed to be in the area.
-They indicated that a tow truck driver in the area attempted to help the woman and is not believed to be connected to the alleged crime.
+Deputies responded about 12:45 a.m. to multiple 911 calls of a shooting in the 1100 block of South Vine Street and when they arrived they discovered the woman, unresponsive, on the ground with grave injuries to her upper body, according to Lt.
+Rich Williams of the San Diego County Sheriff's Department.

-Deputies responded to the area and found a woman with severe injuries to her upper body, Williams said.
-He did not disclose the nature of those injuries.
+The woman, identified as Yesneia Becerril of Fallbrook, was taken to a hospital where she was pronounced dead at 2 a.m., Williams said.

-The woman, believed to be in her 20s, was transported to a hospital, where she was later pronounced dead, Williams said.
+Detectives identified Oscar Rodas, 27 of Fallbrook, as the suspect in her murder and determined Rodas and Becerril had a prior dating relationship, Williams said.

-The circumstances leading up to the shooting are under investigation and no suspect descriptions were immediately available.
+Deputies searched Rodas' home in the 400 block of Ammunition Road, but he was not home and has not been apprehended, Williams said.

 Anyone with information about the shooting was urged to call sheriff's homicide investigators during business hours at (858) 285-6330 or during non-business hours at (858) 565-5200.
 Callers who wish to remain anonymous can also call Crime Stoppers at (888) 580-8477.